teuben/dc2019/scripts4paper/README.md

    * ...

 The final data will NOT be in github, we will use the UMD ftp server for this.
 Contact peter to provide a link so we can make it available to others.
-Currently this is http://ftp.astro.umd.edu/pub/teuben/tp2vis but that name will change.
+Currently this is https://ftp.astro.umd.edu/pub/teuben/tp2vis but that name may change.

 ## Assessment